ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/v6/setup_en.md

 ### Game no longer starts after copying the .exe

-Most likely you forgot to set the launch options. `-v6ap_name "YourName"` and `-v6ap_ip "ServerIP"` are required for startup.
+Most likely you forgot to set the launch options. `-v6ap_name YourName` and `-v6ap_ip ServerIP:Port` are required for startup.

 ## Game Troubleshooting